colugo/docs.jargon.sh/pages/creating_a_domain.md

 ![Showing the avatar icon in the top-right corner](../static/media/new_domain.png ':size=400')

 4. In the Create a new Domain form, fill in the following:
  - **Domain Name:** This name will be visible ot others and forms part of how your domains are imported.
-Can contain letters and numbers only. **Domain Names cannot be changed**.
+Can contain letters, numbers, and underscores '_' only. **Domain Names cannot be changed**.
  - **Description:** This is the initial short description for your domain.
 It can't be changed until you publish a new release
 5. Click Create Domain